apache/calcite-avatica/site/_docs/howto.md

 {% highlight bash %}
 $ tar xvfz apache-calcite-avatica-1.15.0-src.tar.gz
 $ cd apache-calcite-avatica-1.15.0-src
-$ ./mvnw install
+$ ./gradlew build
 {% endhighlight %}

 [Running tests](#running-tests) describes how to run more or fewer tests.

-## Building from git
+## Building from Git

+Prerequisites are Git,
-Prerequisites are git, maven (3.2.1 or later) and Java (JDK 8 or later) on your path.
+and Java (JDK 8 or later) on your path.

-Create a local copy of the github repository,
+Create a local copy of the GitHub repository,
 `cd` to its root directory,
 then build using maven:

 {% highlight bash %}
 $ git clone git://github.com/apache/calcite-avatica.git avatica
 $ cd avatica
-$ ./mvnw install
+$ ./gradlew build
 {% endhighlight %}

+Note: [gdub](https://github.com/dougborg/gdub) simplifies `./gradlew build` to `gw build`, and it simplifies cases like `../../gradlew ...` to `gw ...` as well.

 [Running tests](#running-tests) describes how to run more or fewer tests.